sahahn/neurotools/README.md

 Besides these main functionalities, another main folder is included, called "slurm".
 This folder will store examples for using the neurotools package on a SLURM cluster is a massively paralell way.
 Included are, and in the future will be, examples with extra scripts and pieces responsible for submitting and collecting jobs.

 ## Install

+The easiest way to install is through pypip via

+`pip install bp-neurotools`

-For now, this repository only lives on github, so the only way to download it is by cloning (`git clone https://github.com/sahahn/neurotools`) and pip installing (navigate into the directory then run `pip install .`) the repository.
+You can also  install the latest version via github directly, by cloning (`git clone https://github.com/sahahn/neurotools`) and then pip installing (navigate into the directory then run `pip install .`) the repository.

+This will install for you the latest version.
+Note that on running it for the first time, it will install for you automatically the required external data that the library leverages.